• Skip to main content

 Research Description

-We are a new lab focused on investigating the bacterial surface and finding new ways to exploit its properties.
+The Jorgenson lab is focused on investigating the bacterial surface and finding new ways to exploit its properties.

 How do bacteria coat themselves?
 Bacteria surround themselves in sugary layers that protect against environmental hazards, antibiotics, and immune systems.
 Though formidable, these protective layers harbor a critical weakness: their fates are tied to a vulnerable lipid carrier known as undecaprenyl phosphate (Und-P).
 We are currently focused on (i) understanding how Und-P is distributed between competing pathways, (ii) defining pathways that are connected to Und-P metabolism, and (iii) exploiting Und-P production for useful purposes.
 By developing a deeper understanding of Und-P, the more rational and sophisticated our antibacterial therapies will become.